Challenges Facing Family Caregivers

 Supporting the Family Caregiver

 According to the National Center on Caregiving, over 34 million Americans have provided unpaid care to a loved one age 50 or older in the last 12 months.
 These family caregivers generally assist their loved one with activities of daily living, like dressing, eating and bathing, and many also go above and beyond by performing various healthcare tasks, such as administering medications or injections.
-On average, a caregiver will spend upwards of 24 hours each week providing the care their aging loved one needs.
+On average, a caregiver will spend upwards of 24 hours each week providing the care their loved one needs as they age in place rather than transition to a continuing care retirement community – a community that offers living options from independent living to memory care.

 While caring for a loved one can be a rewarding and positive experience, caregiving can also present significant challenges to a family caregiver.
 There may come a time when caregivers need to recognize their own health needs and make decisions regarding the future of their loved one’s care.